Support Suppliers (SRM)

 EXAMPLE: Migros supports suppliers to meet its Eco standard1

-Migros introduced its Eco standard in 1996, to ensure environmentally friendly textile production and healthy working conditions.
-The company set up a strategy to help existing and new suppliers to produce textiles in accordance with the Eco standard through training and education.
-For example, workshops are held in supply locations such as India, Hong Kong, China and Switzerland.
+Migros introduced its Eco standard in 1996 to ensure environmentally friendly textile production and healthy working conditions.
+The company set up a strategy to help existing and new suppliers produce textiles in accordance with the Eco standard through training and education.
+For example, workshops are held in supply locations such as India, Hong Kong, China, and Switzerland.

 Cultivate relationships that foster open dialogue and shared sustainability goals